 Wear your closet

-Shopping second hand from vintage, charity and thrift stores can be a hit.
-There are so many high fashion brands which I absolutely can not afford but can buy them from vintage stores on Etsy and eBay online.
+Shopping secondhand from vintage, charity, and thrift stores can be a hit.
+There are so many high fashion brands that I absolutely can not afford but can buy them from vintage stores on Etsy and eBay online.
 So hunt for good vintage and thrift stores online and in localities too.
-You can get really good sweaters, blazers, dresses, blouses, boots, jewellery and accessories.
+You can get really good sweaters, blazers, dresses, blouses, boots, jewelry, and accessories.

 Swap with friends and family

-So these are the few things which helped me to shop better and sustainable.
+So these are the few things that helped me to shop better and sustainably.
 I hope it helps you all too.
-Also, I’m linking a few vintages finds from online vintage stores for your suitability, so that you guys can get a brief of vintage shopping if you aren’t well aware.
-Also, share your ideas in the comment section too, would love to know and add in my list of shopping sustainably.
+Also, I’m linking a few vintage finds from online vintage stores for your suitability, so that you guys can get a brief of vintage shopping if you aren’t well aware.
+Also, share your ideas in the comment section too, would love to know and add to my list of shopping sustainably.